jptr218/jui/man/text.md

 ```
 w.text("My text", 20, 20, 30, "Arial");                          //Draw text
 ```
-In the next chapter, we will start drawing shapes to the window.
+In the next chapter, we will be adding text to our window.